 Monism can be most clearly identified in Advaita Vedanta in which ‘Brahman is the eternal, unchanging, infinite, immanent, and transcendent reality which is the Divine Ground of all matter, energy, time, space, being, and everything beyond in this Universe' (Jeffrey Brodd, World Religions).

-The beauty of Sanatana Dharma, (generically known as Hindu philosophy) is that not only does it provide an elaborate ontological framework to comprehend the Absolute from an intellectual standpoint, but also lays out an exhaustive practicum and methodology to attain Liberation through a variety of Tantric and Yogic modalities -- each one designed for a specific type of aspirant.
-There never was a mandatory set of laws to be rigorously adhered to, rather complete freedom for the individual to choose what was appropriate in their particular context.
+The beauty of Sanatana Dharma, (generically known as Hindu philosophy) is that not only does it provide an elaborate ontological framework to comprehend the Absolute from an intellectual standpoint, but also lays out an exhaustive practicum and methodology to attain Liberation through a variety of Tantric and Yogic modalities — each one designed for a specific type of aspirant.
+Within Hinduism, there never has been a mandatory set of laws to be rigorously adhered to, rather complete freedom for the individual to choose what is appropriate in their particular context.

-The Sanskrit term Dharma denotes ‘the Way of Being', somewhat similar to the Chinese concept of Tao.
+The Sanskrit term Dharma denotes ‘the Way of Being', similar in essence to the Chinese concept of Tao.
 Dharma can be expressed as the natural, innate behavior of things (duty, law, ethics, virtue, etc).
-Every entity in the cosmos has its own dharma -- from the electron, which has the dharma to move with a specific velocity and spin, to the components that make up the eco-system -- clouds, rain, plants, insects, all the way up to the solar system, nebulae, galaxies and ultimately, Man -- the eternal Subject of observable phenomenon.
+Every entity in the cosmos has its own dharma — from the electron, which has the dharma to move with a specific velocity and spin, to the components that make up the eco-system — clouds, rain, plants, insects, all the way up to the solar system, nebulae, galaxies and ultimately, Man — the eternal Subject of observable phenomenon.
 Man's understanding of the dharma of inanimate things is what we now call physics.

-Dharma is conceptually very different from the Judeo-Christian or Islamic definition of ‘Religion' -- ex cathedra pronouncements and a rigorous code of conduct, handed down from a central authority and imposed universally, usually under implied threat of divine retribution for apostasy.
-Unfortunately, the two concepts are often taken to mean the same by orientalist historians, attempting to impose their limited worldview on the elusive notion of Dharma.
+Dharma is conceptually very different from the Judeo-Christian or Islamic definition of ‘Religion' — ex cathedra pronouncements and a rigorous code of conduct, handed down from a central authority and imposed universally, usually under implied threat of divine retribution for apostasy.
+Unfortunately, Dharma is falsely conflated with Religion, by orientalist historians attempting to impose their limited worldview on the arcane and elusive nature of Eastern thought.